gshanemiller/rdpmc/README.md

 P2  [retired branch instructions             ]: value: 000100000044, overflowed: false
 P3  [retired branch instructions not taken   ]: value: 000000000004, overflowed: false
 ```

+Note that while the API can pin code to a CPU core, the example code passes 'false'
+as the first argument when constructing 'pmu' because it's assumed the task will be
+invoked 'taskset' pinned to a core already.
+Feel free to change set 'true' so that
+'taskset' is not required.
+The advantage of taskset is that caller chooses core.

 # Scripts
 The scripts directory provides three trivial bash scripts: